statpascal/emul99/readme.md

 Moreover, an internal 80x24 screen image is maintained at memory address 2000h.
 The simulator provides a flag to use this image instead of the output created by the VDP (see ucsd-80.cfg) to display 80 columns of text.
+With SAMS support enabled, it is assumed that the mapping of the 3rd memory page (containing the screen buffer) uses the default value of the transparent mode (is is safe to temporarily use the page for other purposes).

 A simple tool (ucsddiskman) can list the contents of a UCSD disk image and copy text files between the host system and disk images.
 It provides the